 The practice of reducing consumption at periods where peak winter national demand is forecast (Triads), in order to reduce the transmission charges that are levied on major users.

-All this requires a new type of an information system, namely a computer based Demand Response system.
+All this requires a new type of information system, namely a computer-based “Smart” Demand Response system.